 1. Reel

-It is better to use large-sized baitrunner reels.
-They allow you to quickly release the line when a fish bites and prevent breakage.
+It is better to use large baitrunner reels.
+They allow you to quickly release line during a bite and prevent breakage.

 2. Line

-Strong monofilament or fluorocarbon line with a thickness of 0.3-0.4 mm is recommended.
+It is recommended to use strong monofilament or fluorocarbon line with a thickness of 0.3-0.4 mm.
 For long-distance fishing, braided line can be used.

 Among the popular types of rigs: